corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

     └── node.conf
 ```

-Similarly, each node directory may contain its own `corda.jar`.
+It's possible for each node directory to contain its own `corda.jar`.
 In this case, the bootstrapper will use the `corda.jar` file in the node directory.

 ## Include CorDapps in a generated node